dbt-labs/metricflow/CONTRIBUTING.md

 ## Environment setup

 1. Ensure you have a relevant version of Python.
-2. Install the following required system dependencies:
+2. You may need to install the following required system dependencies:
     - MySqlClient:
         - Follow the [instructions from MySQL](https://dev.mysql.com/doc/mysql-getting-started/en/)
         - Mac users might prefer to use Homebrew: `brew install mysql`